Real1tyy/Periodix-Planner/docs-site/docs/quickstart.md

 ```
 ````

-3. The plugin will render an interactive time budget interface with:
+3. The plugin will render a time budget view with:
    - Pie chart visualization
    - Allocation table
    - Budget tracking
    - Edit button to modify allocations

-## ✏️ Step 8: Edit Allocations
+## Step 8: Edit allocations

-Use the interactive allocation editor:
+To update allocations:

 1. Click the **Edit allocations** button in the time budget block
 2. Use the allocation editor modal to: